Inguro-OU/war-of-memes/GAMEPLAY.md

-Read the [README](https://github.com/Inguro-OU/debiased-self/blob/main/README.md) to learn more about the game, benefits, and background.

 ## **Flexible Gameplay**

-1. **Free Movement:** In events of any size, players can move freely between groups and engage in one-on-one or small-group discussions.
-2. **Small Group:** A small group of participants can play while seated around a table.
+1. **Small Group:** A small group of participants can play while seated around a table.
-3. **Casual Play Anytime:** Once familiar with the game, participants can call someone’s **ideal self-name** on the fly in any situation for constructive responses.
+2. **Casual 1-on-1:** Once familiar with the game, participants can call someone’s **ideal self-name** on the Fly for constructive responses.
+3. **Events with Free Movement:** In events of any size, players can move freely between groups and engage in one-on-one or small-group discussions.

 ---